5 ways to get paid caring for a loved one in

 - NC In-Home Aide Services: This program provides support to older adults with the intention of enabling recipients to continue to live in their homes and avoid institutional placement.
 Program participants are permitted to have relatives work as their in-home aides.

-Laws and programs in North Carolina that provide support to family caregivers include the following:
+Laws and government programs in North Carolina that provide support to informal caregivers include the following:

 - North Carolina Caregivers' Support Program: This act, enacted in 2019, recognizes the valuable contributions of family caregivers and aims to provide them with support and resources.
 It requires the North Carolina Department of Health and Human Services to develop and maintain a Family Caregiver Support Program, offering services such as caregiver education, respite care, counseling, and caregiver training.